NHL Coaches: How Much Does An NHL Coach Make?

 NHL Head Coach Salary

-The breakdown of Richardson’s contract rounds up to $1.5 million annually.
+The total annual value of Richardson’s contract rounds out to $1.5 million per annum.

 Highest-Paid Head Coach In NHL History